cpicanco/fpc-opengaze/README.md

 ## Dependencies
 1. Synaser package;
-2. LCL package;
+1. LCL package;
-3. TApplication queues
+1. TApplication queues
+1. BGRABitmap

 ## Start up instructions
+1. Install Lazarus and FPC (I recommend [fpcupdeluxe](https://github.com/LongDirtyAnimAlf/fpcupdeluxe/))
 1. Open Lazarus and create a new Project/Application
-2. Add the Synaser package using the Project Inpector and Online Package Manager
+1. Add the Synaser package using the Project Inpector and Online Package Manager
-3. Make sure all units are visible in your project's settings path
+1. Make sure all units are visible in your project's settings path

 ## Main features
+- custom calibration for setups with a remote server
 - blocking and non-blocking alternatives for sending messages
 - event based approach for receiving messages
 - multi-thread (safe)

-## Exemples
+## Examples
 See `examples/client/` for a working compilable example.

 ## Code snippets